Island-by-Island Overview of the Galapagos

 The Galapagos Islands are a nature lover's paradise.
 Born of erupting volcanoes and never connected to the South American continent, some of the most unusual species in the world evolved here, including giant tortoises, marine iguanas, blue-footed boobies, and even the world's only equatorial penguin.
 The islands and the marine environment surrounding them comprise the Galapagos National Park and were named a UNESCO "World Heritage Site".
 With only four islands inhabited by humans, most islands can only be visited with a certified naturalist guide on one of the Galapagos yachts

 approved by the park service.
 Each island offers something unique.
 Unusual geological formations, tortoise nesting grounds, rare bird species, winding lava flows...
 These are just a few of the attractions located on individual islands.
 Read the descriptions below to learn more about the highlights on each island.
 Contact us

 to select a Galapagos cruise that features the islands that interest you most.
-You can also access the island itineraries for each yacht from our Galapagos tour page
+You can also access the island itineraries for each yacht from our Galapagos cruises page

-Home of the oldest settlement in the islands, San Cristóbal claims some of the most spectacular landscape.
+The geologically oldest island and home of the oldest settlement in the islands, San Cristóbal claims some of the most spectacular landscapes in the Galapagos.
 Cloudforests in the highlands are a perfect habitat for giant tortoises, and Punta Pitt is one of the only places to see red-footed boobies.

 The largest and one of the most volcanically active islands, Isabela provide habitat for five subspecies of giant tortoise - one for each of its five volcanoes.
 West of the island, humpback whales are sometimes seen breaching completely out of the water.
 Stingrays, small sharks, and turtles are found in mangrove lagoons on Isabela.